 Whenever you turn a corner in life, you have to undergo some change.
 Leaves always have the beautiful autumn colors you see at the change of seasons.
 The only reason you don’t see them throughout the spring and summer months is that the verdant chlorophyl overpowers the other colors.
-When the colder weather arrives, it causes a die-off of the chlorophyl, and that is what allows the different beautiful colors to show.
+When the colder weather arrives, it causes a die-off of the chlorophyl, and that is what allows the array of beautiful colors to show.

 It’s incredible to think that such breathtaking beauty stays hidden for so long only to break out in a glorious display for a few short weeks or months before dying and falling to the ground.
 Each cycle fertilizes, warms and protects the soil for the next year’s growth.
 The same is true of our identity.